lazycuh/angular-anchored-floating-box/README.md

 | `closed`       | `() => void` | Called after the floating is closed.  |
 | `beforeOpened` | `() => void` | Called before the floating is opened. |
 | `opened`       | `() => void` | Called after the floating is opened.  |

+#### Methods

+- `AnchoredFloatingBox.setDefaultTheme(theme)`: Set the default theme that will be used for all future floating boxes.
+Use this method if you want to set the theme once instead of each time you render the floating box.

 ### Example: